blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 | USB-C 5V wall adapter, ≥ 1 A (e.g. [Adafruit ID 4298](https://www.adafruit.com/product/4298)) | 1 | Wall power for the hub.
 The Notecarrier CX accepts 5 V via its USB-C port.
 See §4 and §7.5 for an important note on idle-current figures when VUSB is present. |
 | [Hammond 1591XXFLBK project enclosure](https://www.hammfg.com/product/1591XX) (~5.9 × 3.1 × 2.2 in, ABS, black) | 1 | Houses the Notecarrier CX, Notecard, and any in-enclosure sensors. **Use a non-metallic enclosure** — a metal box will attenuate the cellular antenna significantly.
 Drill a ventilation aperture for the PIR field of view and cable entry holes for the off-board sensor leads. |

-All Blues parts include an active global SIM with 500 MB of data and 10 years of service — no activation fees, no monthly commitment.
+All Blues Notecards include an active global SIM with 500 MB of data and 10 years of service — no activation fees, no monthly commitment.

 ## 5. Wiring and Assembly